Vietnam’s economic moment has arrived: Financial Times | Business | Vietnam+ (VietnamPlus)

 Vietnam’s economic moment has arrived: Financial Times

-The UK-based Financial Times has posted an article in which it assessed that after decades of showing promise, Vietnam’s economic moment may have finally arrived, and the country must capitalise on the manufacturing boom for its long-term development.

-After decades of showing promise, Vietnam’s economic moment may have finally arrived.
-(Photo: VNA)London (VNA) – The UK-based Financial Times has posted an article in which it assessed that after decades of showing promise, Vietnam’s economic moment may have finally arrived, and the country must capitalise on the manufacturing boom for its long-term development.

-According to the article on July 9, the Southeast Asian nation has become a major beneficiary of manufacturers’ efforts to “de-risk” their exposure to China as geopolitical tensions accelerate.
+According to the article posted on July 9, Vietnam has become a major beneficiary of manufacturers’ efforts to “de-risk” their exposure to China, as geopolitical tensions accelerate.

 The business excitement around Vietnam is justified.
 But there is much work to be done to convert today’s “de-risking” trend into long-term prosperity, the Financial Times suggested./.